A little preparation ensures your appointment runs smoothly and your images are as clear as possible. Here's what to know before you come in:

 Leave jewelry, piercings, and accessories at home when possible, or plan to remove them and place them in one of our secure lockers before your scan.

-Our technologists are trained to make you as comfortable as possible throughout your exam.
-Let them know immediately if you feel any pain, discomfort, or anxiety.
-We can often adjust positioning or pace to help.
+Your technologist is trained to make you as comfortable as possible throughout your visit.
+Let them know right away if you experience any pain, discomfort, or anxiety.
+We can often adjust positioning or pacing to help.

 Most imaging studies take between 15 and 60 minutes.
 You'll be informed of the expected duration when you schedule.